-We have audited the financial statements of Whitmore Lake Public Schools for the year ended June 30, 2019, and have issued our report thereon dated September 20, 2019.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Whitmore Lake Public Schools for the year ended June 30, 2020.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards and OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as well as certain information related to the planned scope and timing of our audit.
 Professional standards also require that we communicate to you the following information related to our audit.